Validators Exit Bus

 - Validator whose operator with the lowest number of delayed validators

-- Validator whose operator with the highest number of targeted validators to exit
+- Validator whose operator with the highest number of boosted targeted validators to exit

 - Validator whose operator with the highest stake weight